CloudburstMC/Nukkit/.github/CONTRIBUTING.md

   2. This feature is logical and clear-cut.
   3. It's you yourself who first came up with the idea.

+Nukkit will create a bug report for EVERY exception and error detected, and there are some columns you need to fill out in the report.
+If multiple exceptions are triggered, you should combine the stacktrace into one report and then submit the report.

+In the report, you can see if the error is caused by Nukkit or a plugin.
+However, when "PLUGIN ERROR" is "false" and there are plugins running, it does not necessarily indicates that the error is caused by Nukkit.

 While sending issues, please provide **as much information as you could**, or our developers might got stuck or confused when looking into your issue.

 Example